 The first photo in this post, and the photos below shows me in front of a huge snow pile in the parking lot at work.
 I am wearing tall boots with insole, a shearling coat that I belted for shape, and a beret.
 Underneath is my work outfit of cashmere sweater, pleated plaid wool skirt.
 The scraf is for style and to cover the neck.
 Below this look there are two pair of tights, a long sleeve silk top and panty as underwear and a bra (not shown).
 Furthermore, I wear a long half-slip under the skirt as the skirt has no lining (also not shown).

 Business casual layering broken down in photos

 The photos below break down what I wore over my underwear and shape wear to stay comfortable and warm on a cold winter day on the commute, when running from building to building, and sitting at my desk.
-These photos are to give an idea about how to layer and to illustrate that when taking off a layer the remaining look should still look like a stylish outfit that speaks for itself.How to layer: A layering outfit should still be great when a layer is taken off.
+These photos provide an idea about how to layer.
+They illustrate that when taking off a layer the remaining look should still look like a stylish outfit that speaks for itself.How to layer: A layering outfit should still be great when a layer is taken off.
 Click To Tweet

 Put on gloves, scarf and a hat in addition to your coat for a styled winter outfit.

 Here are some of my secrets to maintain stylish in painful cold weather.

 - Wear silk or polypropylene long underwear under your pants and sweater/shirt.